maiatoday/maiatoday.github.io/content/post/fromCliToCliGeminiAndObsidian/index.md

 Here’s the "Metadata Makeover":

 ### 1. The Status Cleanup
 I had Gemini pull every single `Status` property from every note in my vault to analyze them for consistency.
-It detected patterns I didn't even know I had (like my habit of using `doing-it` when I was tired instead of `in-progress`).
+It detected patterns I didn't even know I had (like all the versions of `Idea` `Ideas` `Research` `researching`).
 We cleaned up the mess, documented the new "Golden Rules" for statuses, and Gemini wrote a validation script that I can run that will clean things up or highlight inconsistencies.

 ### 2. The "Type" vs. "ContentType" Tangle
 We did the same for `Type` and `ContentType`.
 It turns out I was using them interchangeably like a chaotic neutral character.
 Gemini helped me settle on a single source of truth, updated my docs, and tweaked the validation script to keep things tidy.